Frequently Asked Questions

 Will my doctor receive updates on my care?

-Coordination of care is a very important part of specialty consultation.
-Referring physicians often ask us to see patients about a specific digestive problem.
+Coordination of care is a very important part of a specialty consultation.
+Physicians often refer patients to us concerning a specific digestive problem.
 Depending on the type of problem, we may initiate diagnostic studies or treatment.
-Most patients will continue under the care of their primary physician after a diagnosis and treatment plan has been established.
-At times, we may continue to follow your gastrointestinal problems ourselves.
-We encourage coordination of care with your personal physician who will always receive a prompt report of our findings and recommendations for treatment.
-With our new computerized Allscripts Professional Electronic Health Record (EHR) system and ProVation® MD computerized endoscopy record system, a report is usually sent to your doctor even before you leave our facility.
+Most patients will continue to be cared for by their primary physician after a diagnosis and treatment plan has been established.
+Under certain conditions, we may also continue to monitor your gastrointestinal problems.
+Your personal physician will receive a comprehensive report, with recommendations, usually transmitted before you leave our facility by our computerized Allscripts Professional Electronic Health Record (EHR) system and ProVation® MD computerized endoscopy record system.

 Which hospitals do your physicians attend?

-Our physicians provide inpatient gastroenterology consultations and perform inpatient and outpatient procedures at Heritage Valley - Sewickley Campus and Ohio Valley General Hospital.
+Our physicians provide inpatient gastroenterology consultations, and perform inpatient and outpatient procedures at Heritage Valley - Sewickley Campus, and Heritage Valley - Kennedy Campus (formerly Ohio Valley General Hospital).
 However, the majority of our outpatient endoscopic procedures are performed at our endoscopy center, Three Rivers Endoscopy Center, which is conveniently located in the same facility as our outpatient medical practice.

 Three Rivers Endoscopy Center

-In 1996, Three Rivers Endoscopy Center was constructed in Moon Township to provide an efficient, convenient, and affordable option for patients needing endoscopic, or “scope,” procedures.
+In 1996, the Three Rivers Endoscopy Center, (TREC), was constructed in Moon Township to provide an efficient, convenient, and affordable option for patients in need of endoscopic, or “scope,” procedures.
 Three Rivers Endoscopy Center was the first freestanding ambulatory surgery center in Western Pennsylvania solely dedicated to gastrointestinal endoscopy.
-Three Rivers Endoscopy Center is a member of the American Association of Ambulatory Surgery Centers and is fully certified by the Pennsylvania Department of Health and approved as a Medicare and Medicaid provider.
-We are proud to add that Three Rivers Endoscopy Center has been accredited by the Accreditation Association for Ambulatory Health Care (AAAHC) since 1996.
-TREC was the first endoscopy center in Western Pennsylvania to achieve this accreditation.
+TREC is a member of the American Association of Ambulatory Surgery Centers, fully certified by the Pennsylvania Department of Health, and approved as a Medicare and Medicaid provider.
+We are proud to add that Three Rivers Endoscopy Center has been licensed by the Accreditation Association for Ambulatory Health Care (AAAHC) since 1996.
+TREC was the first endoscopy center in Western Pennsylvania to achieve this endorsement.

 Why do you perform procedures at Three Rivers Endoscopy Center (TREC) rather than the hospital?

-Specializing in gastroenterology and endoscopy procedures, TREC was designed with efficiency, patient convenience, and ease in mind.
-All of our staff are specifically trained in GI procedures.
-Our highly skilled team of doctors and nurses are committed to providing the highest quality endoscopic services in a comfortable atmosphere.
-Three Rivers Endoscopy Center is committed to the care and concerns of each of our patients.
-Our facility, licensed by the state, offers patients a safe and professional environment.
-This physician-directed, patient-focused approach is intended to promote your long-term GI health, resulting in a high degree of patient satisfaction.
+TREC specializes in gastroenterology and endoscopy procedures, and was designed with efficiency, patient convenience, and simplicity in mind.
+Our staff members are specifically trained in GI procedures, and our team of highly skilled doctors and nurses are committed to providing the highest quality endoscopic services in a controlled, comfortable environment.
+Our physician-directed, patient-focused approach is intended to promote your long-term GI health, resulting in a high degree of patient satisfaction.

 Benefits of an Ambulatory Endoscopy Center:

-The benefits of having your procedure performed at an Ambulatory Endoscopy Center include:
+The benefits of having your procedure performed at TREC:

-• Endoscopy is more economical due to the lessened overhead costs.
-The average charge is about 50% less than having the procedure at a hospital surgery center.
-In an era of increased copays and deductibles, this is especially important to our patients.
+- Endoscopy is more economical at TREC, because the overhead costs are lower than those of a hospital.
+The average charge for treatment here is about 50% less than having the same procedure at a hospital surgery center.
+In an era of increased copays and deductibles, this is especially significant for our patients.

-convenience for the patient.
-Free onsite parking is available.
+- Simplified admitting and discharge procedures ensure convenience for the patient.
+Free onsite parking.

 What procedures do you perform?